neuronflicker/CTF/BrixelWinterEdition2020/ReverseEngineeringAndCracking/Cookieee/README.md

 > Note: The address shown above is different than earlier screenshots as it's from a different run

-Changing the contents of the address, and clicking a cookie showed the updated address:
+Changing the contents of the address, and clicking a cookie showed the updated score:

 <img src="updated_score.png" alt="Updated score" width="500" />